 FAQs

 Long enough to answer the question, short enough to prevent yourself rambling or repeating yourself.
-About 2–3 minutes is standard, although this will vary from question to question.
+Practice answering questions in about 2-3 minutes.

 No. Memorized answers often sound robotic or disengaged, or you might get asked a variant question and have no answer at all.
 Memorize what you want to talk about and the structure, not verbatim wording.

-3. Does every answer need to be about medicine or my desired residency?
+3. Does every answer need to be about internal medicine?

-4. How do I prepare for different interview formats?
+4. How do I prepare for different internal medicine residency interview formats?

 Mock interviews are the best, but most of the time the format won’t change your general strategy.
 Arrive on time, dress in business-casual attire, be prepared and focused, and you should be fine whether you are in a panel, one-on-one, in-person, or virtual interview.